Program Director – Jill S. Pleasant, MA, OTR/L

 AzLAT Program Specialist – Martha C. Lewis

 Martha Lewis is the program specialist for AzTAP alternative financing program: Arizona Loan$ for Assistive Technology (AzLAT).
 Martha has worked for AzTAP since 2001 and during that time, she has focused on increasing her knowledge of NAU’s administrative office practices, customer service, assistive technology equipment and services.
 In her role with AzLAT, she is the initial contact for persons interested in applying for a financial loan to buy assistive technology and she will guide the applicant throughout the process.
 Martha also serves as a member of the Rehabilitation Services Administration’s Self Employment Review Committee which grants funds to VR Clients who are starting their own businesses.
 In her spare time Martha enjoys being with Tyler, Heaven and the rest of her grandchildren.

 Program Assistant– Adi Kalika Schaeffer, MBA

 Adi joined the AzTAP team in January of 2013.
-Although new to the AT field, Adi has extensive customer service experience and is truly looking forward to helping each and every one of our clients, as well as our staff members and partners.
+Although new to the AT field at that time, Adi has extensive customer service experience and is truly looking forward to helping each and every one of our clients, as well as our staff members and partners.
 Prior to joining AzTAP, Adi worked in marketing and in healthcare, and has earned degrees from both Brandeis University and the University of Chicago.

 Program Coordinator, AzTAP- ADE Loan Library – Janelle Bauerle